I’m not going to lie: I’m into all things ‘Royal’, and having the chance to attend a Royal Garden Party back in 2019 was a privilege and an honour.

 You could also keep an eye on active ‘royal watcher’ blogs like this one that shares updates and goss as it becomes available.
 If you can find your way into a royal event, it’s well worth it.
 The Brits really know how to make an event fabulous!

-While we will miss the Queen, I hope King Charles continues the tradition.
+While we do miss the Queen, it’s wonderful that King Charles continues the tradition.
 I hope that you have the chance to attend too :) In the meantime, if you’d like a little more insight into what expat life is like in London, travel on over to our YouTube channel and look for the living in England playlists.

-Many local councils and organisations across the UK have already nominated people to attend the garden parties this year, but you could do a little research in the area where you live to see if there are still opportunities available.
+Many local councils and organisations across the UK have already nominated people to attend the garden parties in 2024, but you could do a little research in the area where you live to see if there are still opportunities available.
 Let us know how you get on!

 Following a surprise Royal garden party invitation to an event we attended this past week, here’s what it’s like at a Buckingham Palace garden party…